-The total workload for this module is 150 hours (5 credit points), of which approx. 45 hours (1.5 credit points) in the first semester and 105 hours (3.5 credit points) in the second semester.
+The total workload of 9 credit points is divided into approx. 3.5 credit points in the first semester and 5.5 credit points in the second semester.

-The total number of hours per course results from the time required to attend the lectures and exercises, as well as the examination times and the time required to achieve the learning objectives of the module for an average student for an average performance.
+The total number of hours per course is calculated from the time required to attend lectures and tutorials, as well as the examination times and the time required to achieve the learning objectives of the module for an average student for an average performance.